GMACS-project/GMACS_tpl-cpp_code/README.md

     3. source the "runTests.r" file
     4. run the function "runTests" for the models of interest
         a. set the `tests` input vector to the names of the subfolders containing the models you want to test
-        b. set the top-level directory for running the tests (the default is ".", i.e. the `testing/rnus` folder)
+        b. set the top-level directory for running the tests (the default is ".", i.e. the `testing/runs` folder)
-        c. set the "compareWithPin" and cleanup flags as desired.
+        c. set the `compareWithPin`, `verbose`, and `cleanup` flags as desired (`verbose` functionality is not yet implemented).
 The function will run the models specified (copying the input files from relevant `testing/inut_files` subfolders).
 The output is a list with an element for each model tested.
-Each element indicates whether the test passed or, if not, where "substantial" differences (abs(new-old)>10^{-5}) occurred between the new par file and an old par file ("gmacs.par_old") or the pin file ("gmacs.pin") used to initialize the model.
+Each element indicates whether the test passed or, if not, where "substantial" differences (abs(new-old)>$10^{-5}$) occurred between the new par file and an old par file ("gmacs.par_old") or the pin file ("gmacs.pin") used to initialize the model.

 ## Which tools are available for working with GMACS?